leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check @id Bool true -- Bool
 ```

-Notice that now the first ``#check`` command gives the type of the
+Notice that the ``#check @id`` command now gives the full type of the
-identifier, ``id``, without inserting any placeholders.
+identifier, ``id``, without any placeholders.
 Moreover, the
+curly brackets in the
-output indicates that the first argument is implicit.
+output indicate that the first argument, `α`, is implicit.